 How To Jump Higher: 5 Exercises To Improve Your Vertical

-Follow their advice, and you’ll be jumping out of the gym in no time.
+Follow their advice, as demonstrated in the video above by the talented Hannah Eden (@hannaheden_fitness), a distinguished coach in her own right, and you’ll be jumping out of the gym in no time.

 Muscles Used for Jumping